Q: Do you like to talk about yourself or your pictures? If yes, about what aspects of photography? If no, why?

 A: I don't cheat at golf as much as my husband does - and the only time I do, is against him!

 Q: Who or what would you love to shoot that you haven't already?

 A: Speaking of golf - I would love to shoot in the 60s one day (71 is my low so far).
 In photography - shooting celebrities would be a blast.

 Q: What would you have done differently during your photography career so far and could this be an advice to others?

-A: Stuck with it at an earlier age and continue to learn while doing other things in life - like moving around from art to music and beyond.
+A: Stuck with it at an earlier age instead of moving around from art to music and beyond.

 Q: What are your thoughts on the paparazzi and their effects on photographers and photography?